COVID-19 Updates: Protecting Albertans from the Omicron variant.

-The Litigation Fund will support Indigenous voices in legal actions that affect responsible resource development in Alberta and increased market access.
+The Litigation Fund helps finance legal expenses for Indigenous communities considering legal actions that support responsible resource development in Alberta.

-This $10 million fund will provide financial support to groups, coalitions, privately funded societies, or alliances that include Indigenous peoples businesses, communities or groups.
+This fund is available to groups, coalitions, privately funded societies, or alliances that include Indigenous businesses, communities or groups.

 Applicants must prove: